pentagramswheel/libra/README.md

 The `removePlayer` method removes a core player from the draft queue after a "Leave" button was clicked.

-###### endDraft
+###### hasEnded

-The `endDraft` method checks if the draft has finished or not after a "End Draft" button was clicked, with respect to the initial draft request.
+The `hasEnded` method checks if the draft has finished or not after a "End Draft" button was clicked, with respect to the initial draft request.

 ###### runCmd

-The `runCmd` method runs the `lp/io startdraft` commands, given the command `cmd` and its parameters/options `args`.
+The `runCmd` method runs the `lp/io startdraft` commands, given its slash command `sc`.

 ###### Buttons (static class)
 1. `joinDraft` - method that retrieves the "Join Draft" button.